tecnomod-um/OntoGenixLLMExperiments/README.md

-# Evaluation of Open Source LLMs for OntoGenix
+# Evaluation of LLMs for OntoGenix
-This repository describes and reports the results obtained by applying the OntoGenix pipeline with open source large language models (openLLMs).
+This repository describes and reports the results obtained by applying the OntoGenix pipeline with different large language models.
+The repository includes the experiments with base versions of open source LLMs and fine-tuned and RAG experiments with both open source and GPT models.

 ## openLLMs used
 * [Llama-2](https://huggingface.co/meta-llama/Llama-2-7b): 7B and 70B